aspose-words/Aspose.Words-Documentation/en/cpp/getting-started/licensing/_index.md

 {{% alert color="primary" %}}

-You can read about how to work with resource files on the [”Working with Resource Files”](https://docs.microsoft.com/en-us/cpp/windows/working-with-resource-files?view=msvc-160) page.
+You can read about how to work with resource files on the [Working with Resource Files](https://docs.microsoft.com/en-us/cpp/windows/working-with-resource-files?view=msvc-160) page.

 {{% /alert %}}